Audio Lessons are one of Duolingo’s newest and most intriguing features, focussing specifically on improving your conversation skills.

-The lessons are delivered in a podcast style format.
-Two presenters (Estelle and Paul on the French course; Alejandra and Carlos on the Spanish course) talk you through a bunch of common conversation topics, currently ranging from beginner to intermediate level.
+The lessons are delivered in a podcast-style format.
+Two presenters (Estelle and Paul on the French course, and Alejandra and Carlos on the Spanish course) talk you through a bunch of common conversation topics, currently ranging from beginner to intermediate level.

 How do Audio Lessons work?